What do we mean by culture?

 When I first came to Korea, I found it strange to hear that Koreans use “our” in situations that an American never would.
 Now, if you understand Americans, you’ll know that many of us LOVE strange and different things in life!
 So, don’t be mistaken!
 When I say strange, it is a positive thing.
 It is interesting!
 I wonder what Koreans think about Americans constant use of “I”?
 Do we sound selfish?
 It’s much more complicated than that.

 Taking a look at the historical roots of both Korea and the United States, we can find support for why Americans are more “I” focused and Koreans are more “we” focused.
 But that will have to wait for another day.
+In the meantime, here are 10 examples of differences between Korean and English.

 When we discuss culture, we must do so carefully.
 It is impossible to talk about a group of people without making generalizations.
 We must understand that many things are personal and related to other circumstances rather than culture.
 Generalizations are dangerous, but they provide a framework.
 We have to try not to take generalizations personally, which can be extremely difficult.
-We cannot blindly apply a concept of culture to every person who is a member of a given cultural group.
+We cannot blindly apply a cultural concept to every person who is a member of a given cultural group.
 Nor, as an American, am I saying that American culture is superior to any other culture.
 It is simply my cultural reference point.
 When learning about culture, it is difficult not to make comparisons, but as much as possible, these are observations.
 Due to culture, the observations are colored and it is through discussion that we can come to understand other cultures.

 Our goal is understanding.